-Main Street Pontiac is a newly formed non-profit organization charged with managing the City’s Main Street program in downtown Pontiac and implementing the Main Street Four-Point Approach (Design, Organization, Promotion and Economic Vitality), in partnership with the City of Pontiac and Main Street Oakland County, as well as downtown businesses, property owners, Pontiac residents and volunteers, and other community partners.
+Main Street Pontiac is a newly formed non-profit organization recognized as a 501(c)(3) and charged with managing the City’s Main Street program in downtown Pontiac and implementing the Main Street Four-Point Approach (Design, Organization, Promotion and Economic Vitality), in partnership with the City of Pontiac and Main Street Oakland County, as well as downtown businesses, property owners, Pontiac residents and volunteers, and other community partners.
 The Main Street Approach provides a framework for action and collaboration.

 Pontiac’s Main Street program began through the efforts of Pontiac’s Downtown Development Authority (DDA) and has been recognized as a Select Level community through Main Street Oakland County since 2002.
 In 2011, Pontiac’s Main Street program transitioned to be managed by the Pontiac Downtown Business Association (PDBA).

 In 2017, PDBA initiated the creation of Main Street Pontiac as its own, separate non-profit entity with the goal of becoming a 501(c)(3) organization.
-Main Street Pontiac is currently a recognized non-profit organization and is currently awaiting approval of its 501(c)(3) status from the Internal Revenue Service (IRS).
+In early summer of 2018, Main Street Pontiac was recognized as a 501(c)(3) non-profit organization having tax-exempt status by the Internal Revenue Service (IRS).